JianfengFD/Collective-Rouse-Model/README.md

 - `GPGPP.csv` is the file containing your G-primes data of $G'-\omega,G''-\omega$ curves.
 - `540k` (or `540000`) specifies the molecular weight (M_w) of the polymer being studied.
 - `PB92` designates the output filename 'PB92PARA.pkl'.
 If you don't specify this, the default will be 'GpsModel'.
+- If you are satisfied with the fitting, you have the option to terminate the refining process during the calibration.
+Refined model parameters will be saved at intervals of every 1000 iterations.

 Upon execution, `NNCali.py` first employs our novel linear modified Rouse model (MRD) to swiftly determine an initial set of parameters that fit your provided data.
 This process is powered by a neural network.
 Subsequently, the program minimizes the Mean Squared Error (MSE) between the curves from the model and the experimental data.
 This refinement process is akin to a Monte-Carlo simulation approach.